 Joshua M. Shulman, M.D., Ph.D.

-Assistant Professor, Departments of Neurology and Molecular and Human Genetics
+Associate Professor, Departments of Neurology and Molecular and Human Genetics

 Recent advances have made the discovery of genetic susceptibility loci for complex human phenotypes a reality, including nervous system disorders.
 The critical next step will be to definitively identify the responsible genes and understand their functions in both health and disease.
 Our research integrates genetic investigation in human subjects and model organisms, with the goal of understanding brain function and aging, and improving the treatment of neurologic disease.
 We focus on Alzheimer’s disease and Parkinson’s disease, two incurable neurodegenerative disorders and experimental paradigms for the age-dependent failure of brain cognitive and motor control in humans.

 The clinical manifestation of neurodegenerative disease is the culmination of a multi-tiered pathogenic cascade that evolves over decades—understanding how genetic variants impact this causal chain is essential.
 Although 2% of the population over age 65 are clinically diagnosed with Parkinson’s disease, the defining pathology of disease (alpha-synuclein Lewy bodies) is discovered in 20% of brains from population-based autopsy studies.
 We are therefore investigating the impact of genomic variation on directly measured Lewy pathology, neuronal loss in the midbrain substantia nigra, and progressive motor impairment, leveraging human subject cohorts with detailed clinical and pathological data.
 We also participate in collaborative studies for the functional genetic dissection of Alzheimer’s disease, focusing on the responsible neuropathology, amyloid neuritic plaques and Tau neurofibrillary tangles.